Funding Opportunity

 2.3 The Impact of Point-of-Care in Limited Resource Settings

-In resource limited settings, many diagnostic tests are cost prohibitive and inaccessible given limited laboratory infrastructure.
+In resource-limited settings, many diagnostic tests are cost prohibitive and inaccessible given limited laboratory infrastructure.
 Patients frequently travel great distances for clinical care yet cannot access routine testing.
 Clinical management is often guided by recognition of clinical syndromes, which may be inaccurate resulting in either inadequate treatment or overtreatment.
 In the case of presumed bacterial infection, undertreatment can be fatal yet overtreatment can result in unanticipated antibiotic resistance.
 Nutritional deficiencies that predispose to infectious diseases may also not be recognized due to lack of symptoms.
-Therefore, in all three domains of nutrition, infection and cancer, diagnosis remains the biggest gap in the cascade of care (from screening, diagnosis, and treatment) for many cancers in low resource settings thus precluding appropriate timely care.
+Therefore, in all three domains of nutrition, infection, and cancer, diagnosis remains the biggest gap in the cascade of care (from screening, diagnosis, and treatment) for many cancers in low resource settings thus precluding appropriate timely care.
 Even when facilities are available, personnel issues (particularly lack of trained pathologists) can delay diagnoses for long periods of time making it difficult to track down patients to return results.
 The combination of these factors means there is great potential to reduce morbidity and mortality through implementation of POC screening and diagnostic technologies and screening tests for infectious diseases, cancers, and nutritional deficiencies across all settings.

-2.4 PORTENT 2024 Funding Priorities
+2.4 PORTENT 2025 Funding Priorities

-For 2024 the PORTENT center will consider a broad range of point-of-care diagnostic technologies for funding which address priorities in Nutrition, Cancer, and Infection with a Global Health impact as described this section.
 For this opportunity the term, “diagnostic” should be considered broadly and inclusive of technologies that enable accurate diagnosis, staging or severity of disease assessment, screening, monitoring of response to treatment or intervention, and promotion of wellness and health at the point-of-care.

 Areas of specific interest this year include, but are not limited to, the following: